Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

-A direct application of branching on the vertices in such a separator yields algorithms inferior to existing ones.
+A direct application of branching on the vertices in such a separator yields algorithms inferior to existing \mc\ ones.
 We illustrate with solving a cubic \mcsp instance with $n$ vertices.
 We separate the vertices as $(L,S,R)$ per Lemma~\ref{lem:sep-cubic}.
-Sequentially, we generate $r^{\card S}$ smaller problem instances by taking each possible assignment to the vertices of $S$.
-As for many problems, for \mcsp, assigning a value to a vertex $v \in V$ yields an instance on vertices $V \setminus \set{v}$, so the procedure above produces instances on the vertex set $L \cup R$.
+Sequentially, we generate $r^{\card S}$ smaller instances by taking each possible assignment to the vertices of $S$.
+For \mcsp, as for many problems, assigning a value to a vertex $v \in V$ yields an instance on vertices $V \setminus \set{v}$, so the procedure above produces instances on the vertex set $L \cup R$.
 The restriction of $G$ to those vertices, $G \left|_{L \cup R}\right.$, is by construction a graph with no edge between $L$ and $R$, and the solution to an instance on constraint graph $G \left|_{L \cup R}\right.$ is simply the direct combination of the solutions to the corresponding instances given by $G \left|_{L} \right.$ and $G \left|_{R} \right.$.
 The advantage given by reducing on vertices in the \emph{separator} is that (for each branch) we must solve two small instances rather than one large one.
-Roughly speaking, in the worst case where $\card S = \tfrac16 n$ and $\card L = \card R = \tfrac5{12}n$, the running time $t(n)$ satisfies the recurrence \ignore{ For example, for cubic \mcsp instances with $n$ vertices (of interest in themselves, but also produced by the current best algorithms in the course of solving general \mcsp instances), the smallest edge bisection upper bound known is roughly $\tfrac16 n$ \cite{MonienP06}, giving a balanced separator of size $\tfrac16 n$; since such separators can be found quickly, this yields a divide-and-conquer algorithm with running time $t(n)$ satisfying }
+Roughly speaking, in the worst case where $\card S = \tfrac16 n$ and $\card L = \card R = \tfrac5{12}n$, the running time $t(n)$ satisfies the recurrence